 Nikola Tesla’s former Wardenclyffe property is still an industrial reconstruction site and poses various hazards.
 We therefore limit access to the buildings in particular, and to the site in general.
 (For example, there are currently no visiting hours, but we are happy to host small groups of visitors at the end of regular work sessions.)
-Because we still lack restroom facilities or proper access to water, we limit the work sessions to three hours.
+We have a (regularly serviced) port-a-potty, but access to proper facilities and running water is still limited; so we limit the work sessions to three hours.

 IMPORTANT: We ask that all volunteers (and visitors) sign a waiver of liability before performing any work.
 Please print out the copy for volunteers, fill it out ahead of time, and bring it with you.

 Safety first!
 Please wear appropriate work clothes, sturdy shoes, and gloves.
-We provide reflective vests, and we have goggles available.
+We provide reflective vests, and we have goggles available (as well as ear protectors in case power tools are in operation).
 As the season progresses, please protect against deer ticks and poison ivy.

 Please enter through the main entrance on Randall Road in Shoreham, NY, north of NY Rt.
 25A (GPS: 40.948358,-72.901001); parking is available.
 Sign in when you enter and please sign out before you leave.

-The former owner, the Agfa Corporation, USA, had cleaned up contamination left behind from decades of industrial activities.
-That process was supervised by the New York State Department of Environmental Conservation.
+The former owner, the Agfa Corporation, USA, cleaned up contamination left behind from decades of industrial activities before TSC purchased the property, in 2013, with the help of more than 33,000 donations from a global fundraising campaign.
+The cleanup process was supervised by the New York State Department of Environmental Conservation.

-In May 2013, immediately after TSC@W purchased the site, we began securing the site and its buildings, in order to stop the ongoing vandalism within the buildings and to safeguard the historic elements on the property.
-Because the inside of the buildings is in an unhealthy state (mold, etc.) and requires careful assessment, we have focused the initial cleanup efforts on the grounds outside the buildings.
-With the new Tesla statue and monument and the significant beautification near the historic tower base and laboratory building, the site of the future Tesla Science Center has already become an attractive landmark in Shoreham.
+In May 2013, immediately after we purchased the property, we began securing the site and its buildings, in order to stop the ongoing vandalism within the buildings and to safeguard the historic elements on the property.
+Because the inside of the buildings was (and still is) in a rather unhealthy state and requires careful assessment (of mold, etc.), we focused the initial cleanup efforts on the grounds outside the buildings.
+With the new Tesla statue and monument and the significant beautification near the historic tower base and laboratory building, the site of the future Tesla Science Center quickly became an attractive landmark in Shoreham.
 For their efforts, the volunteers were named People of the Year 2013.